truenas/documentation/content/CORE/Storage/Pools/StorageEncryption.md

 {{< tabs "GELI Migration Methods" >}}
 {{< tab "Replication Wizard" >}}
 {{< expand "Using the Replication Wizard" "v" >}}
+GELI encrypted pools continue to be detected and supported in the TrueNAS web interface as "Legacy Encrypted" pools.
 As of TrueNAS version 12.0-U1 a decrypted GELI pool is able to migrate data to a new ZFS encrypted pool using the Replication Wizard.

 Start the Replication Wizard by selecting **Tasks** -> **Replication Task** -> *ADD*